 You might say: “Why would I pay someone else to keep changing the approved final mix when my music sounded exactly as I intended it to sound?”
 To answer this I have compiled some of the most common reasons why mastering is still a relevant and necessary process before releasing your music.

 File formats will vary depending on your chosen delivery medium.
 Audiences consume music using a range of technologies: streaming, vinyl, CD, cassette, and digital download.
 It is my job to prepare and provide you with streaming and distribution ready masters.
-For more information on the most common distribution and streaming files formats options and metadata please follow this link: mastering files formats and metadata to release your music.

 Another important goal of mastering is to ensure that the material works well across a wide spectrum of listening devices and environments.
 If you’ve ever been satisfied with a mix in the studio only to later discover that the kick drum disappears on laptop speakers and sounds unacceptably boomy in the car, you’ve experienced translation issues.